citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AddManagedEncryptionKeyModel.md

 HasKeyUpload returns a boolean if a field has been set.

+### SetKeyUploadNil

+`func (o *AddManagedEncryptionKeyModel) SetKeyUploadNil(b bool)`

+ SetKeyUploadNil sets the value for KeyUpload to be an explicit nil

+### UnsetKeyUpload
+`func (o *AddManagedEncryptionKeyModel) UnsetKeyUpload()`

+UnsetKeyUpload ensures that no value is present for KeyUpload, not even an explicit nil
+### GetRotationPolicy

+`func (o *AddManagedEncryptionKeyModel) GetRotationPolicy() ManagedEncryptionKeyRotationPolicyModel`

+GetRotationPolicy returns the RotationPolicy field if non-nil, zero value otherwise.

+### GetRotationPolicyOk

+`func (o *AddManagedEncryptionKeyModel) GetRotationPolicyOk() (*ManagedEncryptionKeyRotationPolicyModel, bool)`

+GetRotationPolicyOk returns a tuple with the RotationPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRotationPolicy

+`func (o *AddManagedEncryptionKeyModel) SetRotationPolicy(v ManagedEncryptionKeyRotationPolicyModel)`

+SetRotationPolicy sets RotationPolicy field to given value.

+### HasRotationPolicy

+`func (o *AddManagedEncryptionKeyModel) HasRotationPolicy() bool`

+HasRotationPolicy returns a boolean if a field has been set.

+### SetRotationPolicyNil

+`func (o *AddManagedEncryptionKeyModel) SetRotationPolicyNil(b bool)`

+ SetRotationPolicyNil sets the value for RotationPolicy to be an explicit nil

+### UnsetRotationPolicy
+`func (o *AddManagedEncryptionKeyModel) UnsetRotationPolicy()`

+UnsetRotationPolicy ensures that no value is present for RotationPolicy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)